 Dale Sorensen is a passionate musician with over 25 years of professional performing and teaching experience, and is highly qualified as a teacher of brass instruments.

 Dale has taught musicians at all levels, from beginners to advanced university students.
-In addition to teaching privately, Dale has taught at four different universities: UPEI, Dalhousie University, Memorial University of Newfoundland, and the University of Toronto.
+In addition to teaching privately, Dale has taught at five different universities: UPEI, Dalhousie University, Memorial University of Newfoundland, Mount Allison University, and the University of Toronto.
 Many young trombone and euphonium players on PEI got their start with Dale at beginning band camps.

 - Doctor of Musical Arts – University of Toronto (Teacher: Gordon Wolfe)